oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

     -  Purpose – There are standard purposes defined which can be performed by Fleet Operations.
 “UPDATE\_DB” is one of them.

-3. Verify that the update has been completed successfully before proceeding with any cleanup action, Same as done in step \#8, this should complete within 10\~15 minutes.
+3. Verify that the update has been completed successfully( Navigate to ***Enterprise >> Provisioning and Patching >> Procedure Activity*** and select the highlighted DP ) before proceeding with any cleanup action, Same as done in step \#8, this should complete within 10\~15 minutes.

     ![](images/Fleet-update.png " ")